mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/secton-06.md

 I am using  $null > public/index.html because I am using Power Shell and I don't have this repository on my Linux Machine I did not have success using this command to create multiple files

+CTRL S in Nano is save!
+(I did not know that)
+I also learned that I can open nano in windows by opening a ubuntu terminal from VS Code in this folder! xD